Setting the Record Straight: The Thomas Richards Walking Dead Lawsuit - By Lisa Weingarten Richards

 What I found was astounding.
 With each detail I uncovered, it became exponentially less likely that this was coincidental naming.

-The published article stripped away precisely the context that makes this case legally compelling.
-Worse, it contains basic factual errors and a misleading headline that further distorts public understanding of our legal arguments.
+The published article stripped away the context that makes this case legally compelling.
+Worse, it contains basic factual errors and a completely false headline that further distort public understanding of our legal arguments.
+This kind of journalism does a disservice to legal discourse and public understanding of legitimate civil rights issues.

 The Statistical Foundation The Independent Ignored

 "Thomas Richards" IS a common name.
 If our case were simply claiming "creator used a common name for a villain," it would indeed be frivolous.
-But that's precisely why The Independent's omissions are so problematic - they stripped away the statistical foundation that transforms what would otherwise be a weak case against the Walking Dead franchise into compelling evidence of intentional targeting.
+But that's precisely why The Independent's omissions are so problematic - they stripped away the information that transforms what would otherwise be a weak case against the Walking Dead franchise into compelling evidence of intentional targeting.

 The Mathematical Reality of Compounding Probabilities

-Here's the framework The Independent completely ignored:
+Here's the framework The Independent completely ignored, all easily available online:

 The documented data points: